-This website is dedicated to the pursuit of more than just church.
+This website is dedicated to the pursuit of the Kingdom of God.
 It is a relentless, honest, all-out, no-holds-barred pursuit of true life in Christ through missional communities who are dedicated to making disciples.

-This isn't for everybody.
-Most of you are just fine and your life in Christ is just fine.
-Thanks for coming, but this site is not for you.
-On the other hand, if you are searching, longing, aching for more than just an experience of church and a mediocre participation in something the world calls "christianity", then we may want to meet.
+Not everyone will desire this journey.
+Most people are just fine and their life in Christ is just fine.
+This site is not for those folks.
+Rather, it is designed to speak to the heart of people who are searching, longing, aching for more than just an experience of church and a mediocre participation in something the world calls "christianity".
+It is a calling for people who long to pledge their allegiance to the Kingdom of God above all else.

 We aren't perfect.
 Far from it.
-But we'd love the opportunity to share with your our vision of what we hope for the people of God in this world.
+But we'd love the opportunity to share with your our vision of what we hope for as citizens of the Kingdom of God.
 Since this isn't about trying to attract people to gatherings, events, Bible studies, or spiritual experiences, don't expect to be invited to anything like that.
-Instead, our invitation is into a community of people dedicated to living on mission with Jesus and making disciples who do the same.
+Instead, our invitation is into a community of people dedicated to making disciples who live on mission with Jesus in His Kingdom.

 "I am the way, and the truth, and the life."